JamesSkemp/words/content/post/upgrading-phpmyadmin-(270-pl2-to-281)-on-a-local-windows-based-apache-server.md

 +++
-title = "Upgrading phpMyAdmin (2.7.0-pl2 to 2.8.1) on a local, Windows-based, Apache server" summary = "In this guide, we'll be upgrading phpMyAdmin 2.7.0-pl2 to 2.8.1, on a Windows machine, running Apache 1.x." draft = false comments = true date = "2006-06-20T15:00:00-05:00"
+title = "Upgrading phpMyAdmin (2.7.0-pl2 to 2.8.1) on a local, Windows-based, Apache server" description = "In this guide, we'll be upgrading phpMyAdmin 2.7.0-pl2 to 2.8.1, on a Windows machine, running Apache 1.x." draft = false comments = true date = "2006-06-20T15:00:00-05:00"